 Now, reread your selected sources in details to look for quotable things that support or relate to your thesis statement.
 Next, create your document’s infrastructure by means of your word processor.
 Then type in your selected quotes, each with a typed-in comment to yourself of how it speaks about to your thesis statement.

 Assemble Your Knowledge Systematically

 In the next stage, bring together your logical argument systematically and creatively.
 You can check out for additional details on assembling your paper.

 Now write the pages that prologue your central part.
 Now, closely edit your, almost complete academic paper.
 Make corrections, adjustments, edits and recheck for any grammar and spelling blunders.

 Work on Your Analysis and Conclusion

 Next, you need to write your conclusion.
-Follow our simple guidelines on how to write conclusions for your academic paper.
+Follow our for your academic paper.
 Try to make your conclusion precise.
 In this section, briefly restate the major elements of your academic paper.
 Also, show what you have proven with your facts and quotes.

 It is ideal to write your opening statement also known as at this point because now you have a complete idea of what your academic paper is all about.
 Creatively develop a good opening statement that would enhance the clarity of your academic paper.